inverno-io/inverno-core/doc/reference-guide.md

 Let's say we have created a highly customizable coffee maker, capable of producing a coffee based on many parameters: steam pressure, temperature, grinding size...
 These parameters have to be used in various components of the coffee maker.
 These data have to be provided each time a customer orders a coffee

 Propagating the right data to the right coffee maker component can be a tedious task.
-An Inverno module can be created to inject data where they are needed based on the dependencies of each beans composing the coffee maker module and eventually process the request.
+An Inverno module can be created to inject data where they are needed based on the dependencies of each bean composing the coffee maker module and eventually process the request.

 ```java
 public Coffee orderCoffee(Param_1 p1, Param_2 p2, ...
 Param_n pn) {